flutter/website/get-started/codelab/index.md

 </ol>

 Restart the app.
-If you try to hot reload, you might see an error:
+If you try to hot reload, you might see a warning:

 {% prettify sh %}
 Reloading...